anxiety Therapy in Charlotte, NC

-You try your best to keep it together, but sometimes the harder you try the worse it gets.
+You’ve been trying your best to push through the daily worry and fear, but sometimes the harder you try the worse it seems to get.

 People-pleasing and perfectionism help to hide your anxiety and shield you from judgment.
 But eventually the exhaustion of “the performance” catches up with you, leaving you with no other option but to withdraw from nearly everyone in your life.

 And worse yet, the isolation only leaves you feeling more defeated and alone.

 The good news is you’re not alone—and things can change.

 Anxiety is not only the most common mental health challenge in the U.S., affecting nearly 1 in 5 adults every single year; it’s also the most treatable.

 In anxiety therapy, we help you get to the bottom of your anxiety and then develop tools to reverse it.

 Anxiety is your body’s natural response to stress or perceived danger.

 When your mind senses that something bad is about to happen, it fires up this built-in survival response.
 Increased heartrate, chest tightness, sweaty palms, and panic are just some of the ways your body may gear up to respond to worry, fear and apprehension.

 Of course, when you’re faced with actual danger, this natural survival response plays an incredibly important role, one that can literally save your life.